 There have been no transfers between levels 1 and 2 in the reporting period.

 Unquoted debt securities

-The fair value of unquoted debt securities at FVTPL is measured using a valuation technique, which uses current market rates to discount future cash flows of the financial instruments.
+The fair value of unquoted debt securities at FVOCI is measured using a valuation technique, which uses current market rates to discount future cash flows of the financial instruments (see Note 14).